Skip to content

 About Us

 Oceans Not Oil sprang from a coalition of individuals and organisations coming together to stand against South Africa’s continued fossil fuel dependence and call for a moratorium on all offshore oil and gas development.
-As such, it is a network that facilitates and supports any public voice raised against the impacts of escalating reconnaissance/ prospecting activities in the form of seismic surveys and exploration wells on the coast of South Africa and their consequence to marine life and climate change.
+As such, it is a network that facilitates and supports any public voice raised against the impacts of escalating reconnaissance/ prospecting activities in the form of seismic surveys and exploration wells on the coast of South Africa and their consequence to marine life, traditional fishing livelihoods and climate change.

 During 2016 a seismic survey was granted an extension into the whale migration period.
 Coincidental to this was the highest-ever recorded whale and dolphin strandings along our coast, including a mass stranding and a suspected barotrauma to a True’s Beaked whale.
 Major newspapers along the KwaZulu-Natal coast, conservation organizations, environmental groups and the public expressed concern.